Imagine this: your father is a powerful Demon king, made all the more powerful after being granted a magic boon from the creator God, Brahma.

 Hirnyaksa met his end at the tusks of Vishnu’s previous Avatar, the giant boar Varaha.

-Hirnayaksa had also been granted a boon.
+As noted previously, Hirnayaksa, your uncle, had been granted a boon.
 At first he asked for immortality, but Brahma informed him that not even He, as Creator of the Known Worlds, could grant that wish.